yuhun-Jun/fast24_ae/README.md

 ## Title: We Ain't Afraid of No File Fragmentation: Cause and Prevention of Its Performance Impact on Modern Flash SSDs
 Contact: Yuhun Jun (yuhun@skku.edu)

+This repository reproduces the evaluation presented in a paper published at FAST '24.
+The tests are broadly categorized into hypothetical, sqlite, and filebench, and are conducted on a modified kernel and a modified SSD emulator.
+'Hypothetical' refers to a workload that induces performance degradation by repeatedly appending to and overwriting a file.
+Both sqlite and filebench are configured with scenarios that cause fragmentation.
+The experiments are divided into three situations: contiguous, fragmented, and fragmented with the approach proposed in the paper.
+The outcomes of each are classified as contiguous, fragmented without approach, and fragmented with approach.

 ## Contents
 - [1.
 Constraints](#1-constraints)
 - [2.
 Getting Started Instructions](#2-getting-started-instructions)